-New Hampshire criminal background checks will include a person’s entire criminal history.
+An NH criminal background check will include a person’s entire criminal history.
 However, depending on the use, the report may show all arrests and warrants or only those that led to a conviction.
 In some cases, charges that were dropped will not show up on the report.

 The state is a partial point of contact for gun dealers in the state.
-For the sale of handguns only, gun dealers have to contact the Department of Safety (“DOS”) to run a background check using NICS.
+For the sale of handguns only, gun dealers have to contact the Department of Safety (“DOS”) to run a NH gun background check using NICS.
 For the sale of long guns, gun dealers must contact the FBI and use NICS .
 Private sales are not regulated and do not require a record check.
 So far in 2018, New Hampshire has processed 129,090 background reports for the purchase of firearms.
 The majority (62,280) were for handguns, 36,962 were for long guns and 26,602 for permits.

 On average 120,889 gun checks annually are being conducted through NICS in California.

 The state requires that many businesses run a full state and federal background check before hiring someone.
 Some examples are banks and credit unions, adoption or foster care agencies, medical and therapy providers, lottery and gaming commissions and all state and government-run organizations such as schools, mental health facilities and adult care organizations.

 The state law requires employers to ask about criminal history using wording that is as close to this as possible: “Have you ever been arrested for or convicted of a crime that has not been annulled by a court?”
 Other than that, NH does not govern how employers can use the information contained within a background check to influence their hiring decisions.
 Employers are, however, still bound by federal law and must comply with both The Fair Credit Reporting Act (FCRA) and Title VII of the Civil Rights Act of 1964.